Dev-Santi/challenges--News-Homepage/README.md

 - I tried to make it the fastest and cleanest i can
 - I made it responsive, like every page or web aplication i make

-It was an easy layout to practice some grid and flex, It took a little bit of js to make the carrousel.
+It was in general an easy layout to practice grid, but it was a challenge to make the mobile-nav work as expected.